-The Compensation Committee may consider many factors when designing and establishing executive compensation arrangements for the Founder and Chairman, CEO and CFO and reviewing and making recommendations for such arrangements for the other executive officers of FirstService.
-Every several years, a benchmarking analysis is expected to be conducted by the Compensation Committee to ensure that the executive compensation arrangements for the relevant executive officers remains appropriate and competitive.
+The Compensation Committee may consider many factors when designing and establishing executive compensation arrangements for the CEO and CFO and reviewing and making recommendations for such arrangements for the other executive officers of FirstService.
+Every several years, a benchmarking analysis is expected to be conducted by the Compensation Committee to ensure that the executive compensation arrangements for the relevant executive officers remain appropriate and competitive.
 When a benchmarking analysis is conducted, FirstService will not typically position executive pay to reflect a single percentile within the peer group for each executive.
-Rather, in determining the compensation level for each executive, the Compensation Committee (for the Founder and Chairman and CEO) or the CEO (for the CFO) may look at factors such as the relative complexity of the executive's role within the organization, the executive's performance and potential for future advancement, the compensation paid by FirstService's peer group and other companies identified by relevant market survey data, and pay equity considerations.
+Rather, in determining the compensation level for each executive, the Compensation Committee may look at factors such as the relative complexity of the executive's role within the organization, the executive's performance and potential for future advancement, the compensation paid by FirstService's peer group and other companies identified by relevant market survey data, and pay equity considerations.

 The starting point for the benchmarking analysis is the analysis of comparable market data.
-At the end of 2015, the Compensation Committee, with the assistance of the EC Consultant, determined that the following service companies would constitute FirstService's peer group for benchmarking purposes: Altisource Residential Corporation, Lennox International Inc., ADT Corp., ServiceMaster Global Holdings Inc., ABM Industries, Inc., Apartment Investment and Management Co., Rollins, Inc., Essex Property Trust Inc., Ascent Capital Group Inc., GDI Integrated Facility Services Inc., Comfort Systems USA, Inc., G & K Services, Inc., Healthcare Services Group, Inc. and UniFirst Corporation.
-As FirstService has a client base that is primarily in the USA, the peer group members are primarily similar sized USA service companies (by revenue).
-The Compensation Committee then reviewed the peer group data to determine where base salaries and total compensation for the Founder and Chairman, CEO and CFO should be appropriately positioned.
+In December 2019, the Compensation Committee, with the assistance of the EC Consultant, determined that the following service companies would constitute FirstService's peer group for benchmarking purposes: Lennox International Inc., ADT Inc., ServiceMaster Global Holdings, Inc., ABM Industries, Inc., Aramark Corporation, Essex Property Trust, Rollins, Inc., BrightView Holdings, Inc., Comfort Systems USA, Inc., Healthcare Services Group, Inc. and UniFirst Corporation.
+As FirstService has a client base that is primarily in the USA, the peer group members are similarly sized USA service companies (by revenue).
+The Compensation Committee then reviewed the peer group data to determine where base salaries and total compensation for the CEO and CFO should be appropriately positioned.
 While these benchmarks represent useful guidelines, discretion may be used in setting individual executive pay so that it appropriately reflects the value and contributions of each executive, as well as the executive's leadership, commitment to FirstService's values and potential for advancement.